NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 <a name="arc---noomap-integration"></a>
 ### ARC & Noomap Integration

 The middle layer will also soon interface with the amazing ARC (Augmented Reality Computer) operating system being built by my good friend and cosmic brother Chris Lacombe over at S7 Foundation (previously called Noomap).
-He is also the creator of Noomap, a 3D fractal mind mapping tool that has some communtites very excited! :)
+He is also the creator of Noomap, a 3D fractal mind mapping tool that has some communities very excited! :)

 http://noomap.info/

 http://iwg.life/s7foundation/

-ARC is currently being built in NodeJS and untilises a Semantic Graph to store and represent it's data, it will also contain a revolutionary AI system.
+ARC is currently being built in NodeJS and utilises a Semantic Graph to store and represent it's data, it will also contain a revolutionary AI system.
 We cannot say more on this at the moment because Chris wants to keep this project under the radar at the moment...

 ### Node.JS Integration